amiable-dev/context-aware-ai-system/multi-project-architecture.md

 You've never worked on `notifications-worker` before:

 **"What does this service do?"**
-- ✅ Session Memory → Analyzes README, recent commits
+- ✅ Session Memory → Queries README, recent commits in real-time
 - Returns: Current project structure and recent activity

 **"What architectural patterns does our org use for workers?"**